 Immediately thought of hotel concierge services?
 Well, you aren’t too far off.
-While a hotel concierge might be asked to help with dinner reservations, as a personal concierge, you might be asked to help with the following:
+While a hotel concierge might be asked to help with dinner reservations, a personal concierge might be asked to help with the following:

-This business requires no specific degree, certification or startup investment.
+This business requires no specific degree, certification, or startup investment.
 However, relevant experience helps.
-If you have a background as a personal assistant, thrive on doing a variety of things or are able to multitask, then consider this low-cost idea.
+If you have a background as a personal assistant, thrive on doing a variety of things, or are able to multitask, then consider this low-cost business idea.

-Identify which services you want to offer and start promoting by building a website.
-List free ads on Craigslist, create a profile for yourself on Upwork and TaskRabbit or attend your local chamber of commerce meetings to secure work.
+Identify which services you want to offer, and start promoting them by building a website.
+To find work, list free ads on Craigslist, create a profile for yourself on Upwork and TaskRabbit, or attend your local chamber of commerce meetings.

-One of the easiest businesses to start is to offer your own expertise online, whether that’s in hairstyling, nutrition planning or investing.
-The startup investment costs are close to none (usually requires a computer, broadband internet and a good pair of headphones).
-Depending on your area of expertise, you can offer personalized services or group consulting.
-Identify your niche, build a website and start promoting your expertise via LinkedIn, your own network or social media.
+One of the easiest ways to start a business is to offer your own expertise, whether that’s in hairstyling, nutrition planning, or investing.
+For a virtual trainer or coach, the startup investment costs are close to none.
+All that's usually required is a computer, broadband internet, and a good pair of headphones.
+Depending on your area of expertise, you could offer personalized services or group consulting.
+Identify your niche, build a website, and start promoting your expertise via LinkedIn, your own network, or a social media platform.

 Home Organizational Consultant

-Create a free yet professional website on Wix and set up a profile on Fiverr.
+Create a free, professional website on Wix and set up a profile on Fiverr.
 Start building testimonials by doing some “free” work for close family and friends.
 Some home organizers enjoy annual earnings of $110,000.
-You can add additional income streams through speaking gigs, training others or developing guides and books for DIYers.
+You can add additional income streams through speaking gigs, personal training, or by developing guides and books for DIYers.

-However, remember that starting a business with little cash doesn’t mean you can jump in recklessly — to ensure success, there are several other considerations you need to make.
-Selecting the right business entity, having a catchy business name and securing the pertinent business licenses and permits are a few things that’ll help your venture be poised for long-term success.
+But remember — starting a business with little cash doesn’t mean you can jump in recklessly.
+To ensure success, you'll need to select the right business entity, have a catchy business name, and secure the pertinent business licenses and permits.